-Volkswagen, for example, this year announced an ambitious plan to spend $50 billion over the next seven years to build 15 EV plants and wants one-third of its production to be EV by 2025.
+Volkswagen, for example, recently announced an ambitious plan to spend $50 billion over the next seven years to build 15 EV plants and wants one-third of its production to be EV by 2025.
 The Chinese appear to be even more ambitious with their plans, and several countries in Europe are moving to outlaw ICE vehicles by 2040.

 But again, just as in the case of the transition to autonomous, the transition to EV does not have to be binary.
 There is a continuum of powertrains (hybrid electric, for example) that will help bridge the transition.
 IHS Markit estimates that a mild hybrid has $428 of incremental semiconductor content, while a plug-in hybrid electric and a full EV both have more than $700 in incremental semiconductor content.

 Cars with active safety features simply need new equipment that does not broadly exist in today’s vehicles, such as cameras, radar, lidar and sensor fusions.
 Infineon, a German semiconductor company, estimates that at Level 2 the incremental semiconductor content per car is $150.
 At Level 3, this number jumps to $580.
 At Levels 4 and 5, Infineon estimates that a car would need an additional $860 in silicon* per vehicle.